Fourth Sunday in Advent – Monday

 In the days of King Herod there lived in the land of Judea a priest named Zacharias; his wife’s name was Elisabeth.
 The righteousness of faith in the Messiah canceled all their sins; and they were both sincerely pious.
 They had no child, and were now well stricken in years.
 One day, while Zacharias was burning incense in the temple, and the multitude of the people prayed outside, in the court of the temple, there appeared to him an angel of the Lord standing on the right side of the altar of incense.
 When Zacharias saw him, he was troubled.
-But the angel said to him, “Fear not, Zacharias; for thy prayer is heard, and thy wife Elisabeth shall bear thee a son, and thou shalt call his name John.
-And thou shalt have joy and gladness; and many shall rejoice at his birth.
+But the angel said to him, “Fear not, Zacharias, for thy prayer is heard, and thy wife Elisabeth shall bear thee a son, and thou shalt call his name John.
+And thou shalt have joy and gladness, and many shall rejoice at his birth.
 For he shall be great in the sight of the Lord, and shall drink neither wine nor strong drink; and he shall be filled with the Holy Ghost, even from his mother’s womb.
 And many of the children of Israel shall he turn to the Lord, their God.
-And he shall go before Him in the spirit and power of Elias [Elijah] to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just; to make ready a people prepared for the Lord.”
+And he shall go before Him in the spirit and power of Elias [Elijah], to turn the hearts of the fathers to the children, and the disobedient to the wisdom of the just, to make ready a people prepared for the Lord” (Luke 1:13-17).
 Zacharias said, “Whereby shall I know this?
-For I am an old man, and my wife well stricken in years.”
+For I am an old man, and my wife well stricken in years” (v.
+18).
 The angel answered, “I am Gabriel, that stand in the presence of God, and am sent to speak unto thee, and to show thee these glad tidings.
-And, behold, thou shalt be dumb, and not able to speak, until the day that these things shall be performed, because thou believest not my words, which shall be fulfilled in their season.”
+And, behold, thou shalt be dumb, and not able to speak, until the day that these things shall be performed, because thou believest not my words, which shall be fulfilled in their season” (Luke 1:19-20).
 And Zacharias remained speechless until his son was born and named “John.”

-O Christians, rejoice in contemplating – both with eye and heart – the time when the precious wondrous deeds of God for our salvation was accomplished!
+O Christians, rejoice in contemplating, both with eye and heart, the time when the precious wondrous deeds of God for our salvation were accomplished!

 Thou comest in the darksome night